sampi/create-react-app-hack/README.md

 # create-react-app-hack
 Hacking create-react-app to work with Preact &amp; LESS without ejecting

+## Why?

+* Preact is better at living together with external libraries and Custom Elements
+* Preact is smaller
+* Preact didn't have shady license issues
+* We didn't want to `eject` our codebase

 ## How it's done
 I broke the hack down to 5 steps: